mcvoid/mcvoid.github.io/content/docs/player-guide/_index.md

 ## Choose Background
-Backgrounds determine the skills and tool proficiencies and increase two abilities to increase by 1 to indicate prior training.
+Backgrounds determine the skills and tool proficiencies and choose two abilities to increase by 1 to indicate prior training.

 ##### Table 7: Example Backgrounds